You’re denied care, and your doctor is burned out. Why? Prior authorizations and claim denials. Let’s tackle prior authorizations first.

 More than 80% of Medicare Advantage patients’ appeals resulted in the denial being overturned.
 The appeal process can be brutal, and it’s not a sure thing, and it doesn’t fix the systemic problem.
 But it can work.

-Learn why we don’t have data that allow us to select insurance companies based on their rates of denial.
+Learn why we don’t have data that allows us to select insurance companies based on their rates of denial.

 Check out the results of the American Medical Association’s physician survey on prior authorizations.